The course aims to provide students with the skills and abilities

 perspective that does not only look at the author,'s background but considers the

-literary work as the result of a mediation between the
+literary work as a result of a mediation between the

 literary system and the editorial one.
 The theoretical reflections, the literary